javers/javers.github.io/documentation/configuration/index.md

 }
 ```

-When using <code>BEAN</code> style, JaVers is accessing objects state by calling **getters**, annotations should be placed at method level.
+When using <code>BEAN</code> style, JaVers is accessing objects state by calling **getters**,
+annotations should be placed at the method level.
 For example:

 ```java
 public class User {